domhnallc/strace_parser/README.md

 - Counts occurrences of each system call.
 - Outputs the results in a CSV format for easy analysis.

+*NOTE*: this does not create the strace files, it simply parses them.

 ## Installation
 1. Clone the repository:
     ```bash